modelflows/ModelFLOWs-app/readme.md

 ### IMPORTANT
 Download the databases required to use the web-browser version from the following [Google Drive Folder](https://drive.google.com/drive/folders/1v-BU5kT8arbDrgGndZir-Et0K4MIrDs1).
+Once the download completes, replace the databases in the downloaded *v0.1_ModelFLOWs_web* folder with these database files.

 **Alternative**
 Download the databases manually after downloading the web-browser version: